cotton-han/cotton-han/README.md

 ## 👋🏻 Hi there

 - 👩🏻‍💼   Web Frontend Developer
-- 💻   Usually using Javascript language for programmming
+- 💻   Usually using Typescript language for programmming
 - 📱   I'm interested in learning Flutter.

 <br>